kororaproject/website/upstream/client/README.md

 cnvs template add firnsy:htpc
 ```

-Adding a new template identifed as `htpc` to the Canvas user `firnsy` that is based on the `core` template from canvas user `kororaproject`.
+Adding a new template identifed as `htpc` to the Canvas user `firnsy` that is based on the `core` template from Canvas user `kororaproject` can be done with:
 ```
 cnvs template add firnsy:htpc --includes kororaproject:core
 ```

 When adding new templates they will be private by default.
 If you wish to make your templates available for others to see then set the `--public` flag to a value of `true` or `1`.

+Template names are restricted to the following character classes lower and upper case alphabetic letters, digits, `-`, and `_`.

 #### Updating Templates
 The general usage for updating an existing template of a Canvas user is described as: